Jeju Province: Early history

 In the beginning of the 15th century, Jeju Island was subjected to the highly centralized rule of the Joseon dynasty.
-A travel ban was implemented for almost 200 years and many uprisings by Jeju Island residents were suppressed.
-During the Joseon period (1392–1910), Jeju islanders were treated as foreigners and Jeju was considered as a place for horse breeding and exile for political prisoners.
+During much of the Joseon period (1392–1910), Jeju islanders were treated as foreigners and Jeju was considered as a place for horse breeding and exile for political prisoners.
 In the 17th century, Injo of Joseon issued an edict prohibiting islanders from travelling to the Korean mainland.
 Consequently, Jeju islanders staged several major uprisings, including the Kang Je Geom Rebellion (1862), Bang Seong Chil Rebellion (1898), and the Lee Jae Su Rebellion (1901).

 Modern history

 Japanese occupation

 In 1910, Japan annexed Korea, including Jeju, inaugurating a period of hardship and deprivation for the islanders, many of whom were compelled to travel to the mainland or Japan for work.
 Residents of Jeju were active in the Korean independence movement during the period of Japanese rule.
 On Jeju, the peak of resistance came in 1931–32 when haenyeo ("sea women") from six eastern villages launched a protest against the Japanese-controlled Divers Association.
 Before it was brutally crushed, the protests spread and eventually 17,000 people participated, with over 100 arrested in Korea's largest protest movement ever led by women and fisheries workers.